-- Exemption provision will be considered for urgent or critical posts that may be required in an unexpected timeframe, for example, doctors. - A consular officer within the meaning of the Vienna Convention on Consular Relations, 1963, and as recognized by St Helena may be exempt.
+- Exemption provision will be considered for urgent or critical posts that may be required in an unexpected timeframe, for example, doctors in an emergency situation. - UK Government officials on duty in St Helena will remain exempt from entry controls.

+• A consular officer within the meaning of the Vienna Convention on Consular Relations, 1963, and as recognized by St Helena may be exempt.

-No-one else is exempt, all other persons travelling to St Helena will require landing permission or a holiday permit or a permission to stay and work permit.
+No-one else is exempt, all other non St Helenians travelling to St Helena will require landing permission or a holiday permit or a permission to stay and work permit.